ChapelR/harlowe-audio/docs/README.md

 ## This Is Only the Beginning

-HAL supports many other features, including master audio controls, playlists, and audio groups, and there are many other track commands you can use.
-You can also change HAL's configuration settings, use JavaScript event handlers to plug into various audio events and even edit the sidebar to display a menu
+HAL has many other features, including master audio controls, playlists, and audio groups, and a variety of commands for all of it.
+You can also change the library's configuration settings, use JavaScript event handlers to plug into various audio events and even edit the sidebar to display a menu.

-To learn more, check out [HAL's documentation](v2).
+To learn more, check out [the reference documentation](v2).
 It's a bit drier and more technical than this guide, but it's worth reading if you have grander designs than what's been covered here.